MLHale/nebraska-gencyber/teachers/phishing/email-headeranalysis.md

 The first encountered email server adds this header entry and every other entry below it.
 There is a high chance that a malicious sender has full control of this email-server.
 So do not trust this information.
 Regardless, we now have some information to do further investigation.
 Let's try to figure out where the geographic location of the email-server.

-We can use a online utility like http://network-tools.com and enter the domain name or IP address as a query.
+We can use an online utility like http://network-tools.com and enter the domain name or IP address as a query.
 Here we use `85-250-54-29.bb.netvision.net.il` and `mail.shako.com.tw` as queries.

 ```text